 These niche products focus on the material goods that everyday consumers purchase, including clothing, food, and other additional final products that don’t fit other categories.
 Many of these items are found in homes and schools, are used for personal use, and are grouped into three main categories: durable goods, nondurable goods, and services.

 The consumer product market moves rapidly and relies on constant production.
-For any manufacturer looking to bolster their production and capture return investment, they need to consider having a revolving line of credit that offers flexibility and versatility to match their industry.
+Any manufacturer looking to bolster their production and capture return investment must consider having a revolving line of credit that offers flexibility and versatility to match their industry.

 5. Wood & Paper